BonnyAD9/uamp/other/manpages/uamp1.md

   - `play` the playback will play.
   - `pause` the playback will pause.

+`stop`
+  Stop the playback.

+  Song will stop playing and seek to the start.

 `vu`[`=`*volume*], `vol-up`[`=`*volume*], `volume-up`[`=`*volume*]
   Increases the volume by amount given by *volume*.
 If the amount was not given